The 7th Guest CD-ROM

 Trilobyte released The 7th Guest on IBM PC MS-DOS in April of 1993.
-The 7th Guest is notable for its employment of cinematized pre-rendered animations.
+The 7th Guest is an adventure game notable for its employment of cinematized pre-rendered animations.

-The 7th Guest it an historically significant computer game because it helped to popularize the CD-ROM format, FMVs and pre-rendered animated graphics.
-The other big CD-ROM release of the early 1990s was Origin Systems' Wing Commander 3 of 1994.
+The 7th Guest is a historically significant computer game because it helped to popularize the CD-ROM format, FMVs and pre-rendered animated graphics.
+The other significant CD-ROM releases of the early 1990s were Rebel Assault of 1993 and Wing Commander 3 of 1994.

 The 7th Guest is an interactive movie adventure game designed and programmed by Graeme Devine for MS-DOS 5.0 with MSCDEX 2.2.